-Who are the best people to talk to in this school about my child's difficulties with learning/Special Educational Needs/Disability (SEND)?
+Who are the best people to talk to in this school about my child's difficulties with learning/special Educational Needs/Disability (SEND)?

-The Head Teacher, Miss Jennifer Ainsley, will oversee all learning needs in partnership with the School's Special Educational Needs and Disabilities coordinator (SENDco) who is Miss Louise Storey.
+The Head Teacher Miss Jennifer Ainsley will oversee all learning needs in partnership with the School's special educational needs coordinator (SENDco) who is Miss Louise Story.